mariosobhy/blog-posts/README.md

 * After that you will run `docker-compose up`

+* In case the database not created you will need to run `docker-compose run web rails db:migrate` then `docker-compose run web rails db:seed`

 * In case you need to run the testing you will run `docker-compose run web bundle exec rspec`

 ## API Documentation: